top of page

 by Áine Greaney

-From Coastal Massachusetts to rural Ireland, the characters in Trespassers struggle to reconcile past and present, place and displacement, loss and hope.
+From coastal Massachusetts to rural Ireland, the characters in Trespassers struggle to reconcile past and present, place and displacement, loss and hope.

 A woman travels from her Massachusetts home to her native Irish village to care for her estranged and sick father.
 Back in her childhood home, she comes face-to-face with previously unspoken losses.